Bo-Math/zero-Hopf/README.md

 - k is the averaging order
 # OrderKFormula(k, n)
-Computes formula of the k-th order integral function y_k(\theta,Z) The main process of the program is:
+Computes formula of the k-th order integral function y_k(\theta,Z)
 # AveragedFunctions(SF, k)
-Computes the k-th order averaged functions
+Computes the k-th order averaged functions (The main process of the program)
 - SF is the standard form of averaging obtained by StandardForm(S, k)
 # Support
 The codes are supported by the National Natural Science Foundation of China (NSFC 12101032 and NSFC 12131004).